TelepathicGrunt/Bumblezone/README.md

 &nbsp;

 But that isn't all!
 Within the dimension, bees are extremely protective of their honey.
-If you pick up a Honey Block or take honey from a Filled Porous Honeycomb block with a Glass Bottle, all bees around you will get a speed, absorption, and strength potion effect and will become VERY angry at you!
+If you mine a Honey Block or take honey from a Filled Porous Honeycomb block with a Glass Bottle, all bees around you will get a speed, absorption, and strength potion effect and will become VERY angry at you!
 You will know you are in DEEP trouble when you get the Wrath of the Hive icon showing you got that effect and the fog in the dimension become more red!
 The bee will swarm you like crazy and will kill you unless you come very well prepared.
 A full set of unenchanted Diamond gear will not be enough. (but you can nerf the bees in the config if you find them too strong or buff them if you want to die!)
 Also, with the Filled Porous Honeycomb block, once you take honey from it, it turns into a Porous Honeycomb block but you can use a Honey Bottle on it to refill it back to being a Filled Porous Honeycomb block!
 And you may find passive Honey Slime mobs hopping around that can be used as a farmable source of Honey Bottles as well!

 &nbsp;